Journal of Asset Management, Vol. 11, No. 4, pp. 229-43, February 2011

 Although there has been no shortage of literature explaining it, the model still appears somehow mysterious and suffers from practical issues.

-This paper is dedicated to enabling better understanding of the model itself through:
+This paper is dedicated to enabling better understanding of the model itself through: An economic interpretation; A clarification of the model assumptions and formulation; An implementation guidance; A full proof of the main result in the appendix.

 To make the model practical, we also discuss a dimension-reduction technique to enable large portfolio applications; and form a checklist of other practical issues that we aim to address in our forthcoming papers.